Professor, Comparative Human Development;

 Hong, G. (2012).
 Journal of Research on Educational Effectiveness, special issue on the statistical approaches to studying mediator effects in education research.
 (Guest Editor)

-Hong, G., Yang, F., & Qin, X. (in press).
+Hong, G., Yang, F., & Qin, X. (2021).
 Did you conduct a sensitivity analysis?
 A new weighting-based approach for evaluations of the average treatment effect for the treated.
-Journal of the Royal Statistical Society, Series A: Statistics in Society.
+Journal of the Royal Statistical Society, Series A: Statistics in Society, 184(1), 227-254.

 Qin, X., Hong, G., Deutsch, J., & Bein, E. (2019).
 Multisite causal mediation analysis in the presence of complex sample and survey designs and non-random nonresponse.
 Journal of the Royal Statistical Society, Series A: Statistics in Society, Vol. 182, Part 4, 1343-1370.